Degree project - Engineering

 During the final stage of execution, the student must also write a popular science summary.
 Below you will find some practical information about information retrieval, how to write a report, etc.

-All elements that are to be assessed shall be compiled in the form Summary of activities.
-It is recommended that you print out the form at an early stage not to forget any important components.
+All elements that are to be assessed shall be compiled in the online Form for Degree projects.
+It is recommended that at an early stage look at what parts are to be completed to not forget any important components.
 If the degree project is to be carried out over several semesters, it is also important that you contact the department so that the project is re-registered.

 The degree project is documented in a written report.
 To keep a good record of the activities throughout the project can help you in the reporting phase.